RutgersMobileApplicationDevelopment/Backend-Accelerator-2022/week0/getting_started.md

 If you are struggling with the installation, here is an excellent resource to help you.

-## Installing Pip
+### Installing Pip
-Next, you’ll want to install [pip](https://pypi.org/project/pip/); it’s the package installer for Python.
+Next, you’ll want to install [pip](https://pypi.org/project/pip/).

+pip is the package installer for Python.
 You can use pip to install packages from the Python Package Index and other indexes.
-During the accelerator, we’ll use this to install any packages we need.
+During the accelerator, we’ll use this to install any packages we need <sub>([source](https://pip.pypa.io/en/stable/))</sub>.

 Packages are online resources that we can install.
 They allow us to do many different things without actually having to program and debug the functionality ourselves.